Roteus/json2toon-optimizer/README.md

 # 🚀 json2toon-optimizer

-A complete JSON ↔ TOON optimizer and converter with token consumption estimation and automatic selection of the most efficient format.
+A powerful JSON ↔ TOON optimizer with intelligent format selection, batch processing, and streaming support for large files.
+Automatically selects the most token-efficient format for LLM applications.

 ## 📁 Project Structure